ReactionMamba: Generating Short & Long Human Reaction Sequences: Experiments

 \subsection{Implementation}

 Reaction Mamba was trained using Adam optimizer.
 The base learning rate is set to $10^{-4}$, it decays following a Cosine Annealing LR scheduler.
-The input dimension is set to $d =k \times 3$, $d_{model} = 256$, $d_{z} = 128, d_{intermediate} = 512 $.
-We use 6 layers of the mamba block for both encoder and decoder.
+Supposing $k$ is the number of joints, the input dimension is set to $d =k \times 3$, $d_{model} = 256$, $d_{z} = 128, d_{intermediate} = 512 $.
+We use 6 sequential layers of the mamba block for both encoder and decoder.
 Before concatenation, the action and initial frame are projected to $d_{c} = 64$ each of them.
 We set the loss weights, $w_{\mathrm{recon}} = w_{\mathrm{recon}} = 1$ and $w_{\mathrm{KL}} = 0.5$.
-Reaction Mamba was trained on NVIDIA Quadro RTX 6000 GPU (24 GB VRAM), for 300k iterations for Lindy Hop and 90K iterations for NTU120-AS and InterX.
+Reaction Mamba was trained on NVIDIA Quadro RTX 6000 GPU (24 GB VRAM), for 300k iterations for Lindy Hop and 90K iterations for NTU120-AS and InterX more training details are present in Section~10 of the Supplementary Material.